Can you find a rule which relates triangular numbers to square numbers?

 Can you find a rule which connects consecutive triangular numbers?

 To avoid losing think of another very well known game where the patterns of play are similar.

 The aim of the game is to slide the green square from the top right hand corner to the bottom left hand corner in the least number of moves.

 A game for 2 players

-of a square.
+A right-angled isosceles triangle is rotated about the centre point of a square.
 What can you say about the area of the part of the square covered by the triangle as it rotates?